Updated •

 Furniture

-- Chair: Herman Miller Aeron - Modern (not classic) edition, fully loaded with arm rest and lumbar adjustments.
+- Herman Miller Aeron - Modern (not classic) edition, fully loaded with arm rest and lumbar adjustments.
 Size B and Carbon or Mineral color for me.
 Be sure to read the details carefully as there are many editions of this chair and it’s not always immediately obvious which is wich.

 - Footrest: Get one.
 I use this as it came free with an old desk.